kurtkuehnert/bevy_terrain/docs/development.md

 Both are implemented as part of bevy terrain and work quite well for rendering large-scale terrains.

 Now that I have finished my thesis I would like to continue working on this project and extend its capabilities.
-The topic of terrain rendering is vast and thus I can not work on all the stuff at once.
+The topic of terrain rendering is vast, and thus I can not work on all the stuff at once.
 In the following, I will list a couple of features that I would like to integrate into this crate in the future.
 I will probably not have the time to implement all of them by myself, so if you are interested please get in touch, and let us work on them together.
 Additionally, there are still plenty of improvements, bug fixes, and optimizations to be completed on the already existing implementation.